Mathematics

 Mathematics in Sciences, Engineering, and Economics (MathSEE) represents interdisciplinary, mathematically driven cutting-edge research.
 At its core lies a distinctive tandem principle:

 On one hand, advanced methodological expertise in the mathematical sciences is closely interwoven with real-world applications, enabling breakthroughs across a wide spectrum of domains.
 These include atmospheric and earth sciences, communication technologies, financial and energy markets, as well as public health.
 On the other hand, the challenges arising in these applications areas spur foundational innovation in mathematics itself.
-This reciprocal dynamic fosters progress in key mathematical disciplines such as analysis, numerics, statistics, and high-performance computing, ensuring that theoretical development and practical relevance go hand in hand.
+This reciprocal dynamic fosters progress in key mathematical disciplines such as analysis, numerics, statistics, but also high-performance computing and artificial intelligence methods, ensuring that theoretical development and practical relevance go hand in hand.

-MathSEE’s research portfolio reflects this dual ambition encompasses a broad range of forward-looking topics.
-These include probabilistic forecasting and AI-based methods for modeling and predicting atmospheric and geophysical phenomena, the development of transparent and robust decision-making frameworks in economic systems, and the mathematical analysis and simulation of wave phenomena under realistic scenarios.
+MathSEE’s research portfolio reflects this dual approach and spans a broad range of forward-looking topics.
+These include probabilistic models for predicting and analyzing atmospheric and geophysical phenomena and their evaluation, transparent and robust predictions and their role in economic decision-making, as well as the mathematical analysis and simulation of wave phenomena under real-world conditions across diverse applications – from optics to biomedical engineering and applied geophysics.

 Fascination of Waves